3nol/how-to-git/01_commits/README.md

 ## CLI

 Using the command-line interface (CLI), commits can be managed.
 As mentioned, commits are immutable.
-To edit a commit, an old has to be removed and a new commit created.
+To edit a commit, an old commit has to be removed and a new one created.

 ### Creating commits

 The following command is used to create a commit with a specific commit message:

-- `git commit -m <message>`
+- `git commit -m "<message>"`

 Note that we first need to introduce the concept of _staging_ before creating commits properly.
 If you don't want to use staging and directly include all